oracle/create-database-app/README.md

 ## Templates

-The package offers the following templates, which connect to the database using the the [oracledb database driver](https://github.com/oracle/node-oracledb):
+The package offers the following templates, which connect to the database using the [oracledb database driver](https://github.com/oracle/node-oracledb):

 - `node-vanilla`: A starter template that uses Node.js, vanilla JavaScript, HTML and CSS.
 It is built by [vite](https://vitejs.dev/).
 - `node-jet`: A starter template that uses Node.js and [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html).
 It is built using the [ojet-cli](https://www.npmjs.com/package/@oracle/ojet-cli).
 - `node-react`: A starter template that uses Node.js and [React](https://react.dev/).
 It is built by [vite](https://vitejs.dev/).
 - `node-vue`: A starter template that uses Node.js and [Vue.js](https://vuejs.org/).
 It is built by [vite](https://vitejs.dev/).
-- `node-angular`: A starter template that uses and [Angular](https://angular.dev/).
+- `node-angular`: A starter template that uses Node.js and [Angular](https://angular.dev/).
 It is built by [Angular CLI](https://github.com/angular/angular-cli).
 (New in `v1.2.0`)
 - `node-react-todo`: A simple task manager template that uses Node.js and [React](https://react.dev/).
 It demonstrates the use of the database for Create, Read, Update and Delete (CRUD) operations.
 It is built by [vite](https://vitejs.dev/).

 Each of the templates include documentation for you to get started with them, as well as NPM scripts for you to use right after generating the application.